mattwhitfield/Unitverse/README.md

 # Introduction

-Unitverse is an extension for Visual Studio 2019 and 2022 that generates tests for classes written in C#.
+Unitverse is an extension for [Visual Studio 2019](https://marketplace.visualstudio.com/items?itemName=MattWhitfield.Unitverse) and [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=MattWhitfield.UnitverseVS2022) that generates tests for classes written in C#.
 There is a bunch of information about the extension in the documentation.

+# Documentation

+The best way to view the documentation is to visit visit the [documentation on the readthedocs.io](https://unitverse.readthedocs.io/).
+Alternatively, you can view the documentation right here on GitHub using the links to sections below.

 ## Documentation Sections